 The mating season lasts between the months of March and May.

-The smooth newts reach sexual maturity by the time they are 3 years of age.
+The smooth newts reach sexual maturity by the time they are 3 years of age in their overall lifecycle.
 During the reproducing season, the males grow a jagged top section from the head to the tail.

 The spots in their bodies become more prominent and their body color also takes on a dark hue.
 The males also develop flaps on their toes which make it easy to identify them.